Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 How do I get my account and posts discovered on Mastodon and the Fediverse?

 • Write something about yourself on your profile.
 It doesn’t have to be personal info, but it should let people know you’re a human being and give them some idea of what you’re interested in.
+Totally blank profiles are less likely to show up in search results, and can be off-putting for potential followers.

 • If you have a website, include a link to it on your profile and also link to your profile from your website.
 Remember to have https:// at the beginning so that people can click on it.